aqaPayam/NakhBot/docs/domain/01-glossary.md

 * Appear in Liked By
 * Create a Match

+A sender may have at most 5 concurrent unpaid Pending Nakhes system-wide.

+Only Pending Nakhes with status `pending_payment` count toward this limit.

+If the sender already has 5 unpaid Pending Nakhes, they must resolve at least one before creating another.

+A Pending Nakh can be resolved by:

+* Paying/sending it
+* Converting it to a normal Like
+* Marking the target as Not Interested
+* Expiry or another terminal system outcome

+When credits are successfully added to the sender’s CreditAccount, unpaid Pending Nakhes are automatically settled in FIFO order by `created_at`.

+Settlement continues until:

+* The unpaid queue is empty, or
+* The available credit balance is insufficient to pay for the next Pending Nakh.

+Each successfully settled Pending Nakh becomes a delivered Sent Nakh.

+An unpaid Pending Nakh expires 14 days after creation.

 If cancelled before payment, the sender must choose whether to convert it to a normal Like or mark the target as Not Interested.

 Cancelled, expired, abandoned, failed-payment, or cancelled-payment Pending Nakh records still consume the sender’s one allowed Nakh flow for that receiver.

 ### Sent Nakh